About Half Lashes

 Half eyelashes are half the size of full lashes, and they cover the outer corner of the eye only, rather than the whole eye.
 They create a more subtle look than full lashes, while still adding extra volume to your natural eyelashes.

 They come in different shapes and styles, and the material they’re made of varies.
+To help decide whether half lashes are the right style for you, read our blog - Why we love half lashes.

 What are half lashes made of?